 There has been a massive upsurge in H7 PCR positive samples.
-A total of fifty (n=50) HPAI H7 outbreaks were confirmed - eight poultry locations in Mpumalanga Province, thirty seven poultry locations in Gauteng Province, one poultry location in the Free State Province, two poultry locations in Limpopo Province, and two poultry locations in North West Province.
-There are several other H7 PCR positives in Gauteng, Mpumalanga and Limpopo and these will be reported upon receipt of the emergency reports.
+A total of seventy two (n=72) HPAI H7 outbreaks were confirmed - eleven poultry locations in Mpumalanga Province, fifty one poultry locations in Gauteng Province, one poultry location in the Free State Province, four poultry locations in Limpopo Province, and five poultry locations in North West Province.
+There are several other H7 PCR positives in Gauteng, North West, KwaZulu-Natal and Limpopo Provinces and these will be reported upon receipt of the emergency reports.
+The first H7 PCR positive was detected in non-poultry in a backyard chicken flock in Gauteng Province.

 A total of ten (n=10) HPAI H5 outbreaks were confirmed in poultry - seven in the Western Cape Province and three in KwaZulu-Natal Province.
 A total of thirty nine (n=39) HPAI H5 outbreaks were reported in non-poultry.
+There were two HPAI H5 positives in KwaZulu-Natal Province which will be reported upon receipt of the emergency reports.
+There is one H5 PCR positive in Mpumalanga Province for which pathotyping is awaited.